janwilmake/blog/2022/having-a-clean-mac-setup.md

 date: 2022-02-25
 modified_at: 2022-02-25
 tags: [productivity, tools, workflow]
+description: A strategy for maintaining Mac performance by creating an automated setup script for quick resets, combined with using Quitter to auto-close inactive apps and Power Manager to enforce regular shutdowns for optimal memory and CPU usage.
 ---

 # Having a clean Mac setup with a super low memory and cpu footprint